IMPORTANT Website terms of use and cookie statement

 Architecture Adventures

-This free storytelling session is aimed at introducing reception, year one and two pupils to what architecture is, what the Royal Institute of British Architects is and the extraordinary history of the organisation and its remarkable home, 66 Portland Place in London.
+This free storytelling session aims to introduce primary school pupils to what architecture is, the extraordinary history of the Royal Institute of Architecture, and its remarkable home, 66 Portland Place.

 A woman in a black outfit and flower crown pretending to play the guitar in front of a group of schoolchildren